 Who is developing each tower?

-Mandarin Oriental Residences is by Swire Properties, the developer behind Brickell City Centre, with Kohn Pedersen Fox architecture.
-Waldorf Astoria Residences Miami is by PMG with partners, designed by Sieger Suarez and Carlos Ott as 9 stacked glass cubes.
+The Residences at Mandarin Oriental is by Swire Properties, the developer behind Brickell City Centre, with Kohn Pedersen Fox architecture.
+Waldorf Astoria Residences Miami is by PMG with Greybrook and partners, designed by Sieger Suarez and Carlos Ott as 9 stacked glass cubes.

 Which is a better fit for me?

 It depends on the setting you want.
-Mandarin gives you a private island on Brickell Key with an on-site Mandarin Oriental hotel and a smaller 220-residence building.
-Waldorf puts you in Downtown at record height for a lower entry.
+Mandarin gives you a private island on Brickell Key with a new on-site Mandarin Oriental hotel and two low-density towers of 228 and 70 residences.
+Waldorf puts you in Downtown at record height for a far lower entry.
 I run a unit-level comparison for clients weighing either.

 Frequently Asked Questions